-Bangladesh main concern is to provide Grid connected electricity to its consumers.
+Bangladesh main concern is to provide strong grid connectivity and reliable electricity to its consumers.
 As SHS, Mini-Grids are not the answer.
 Land constraints makes Utility scale solar power generation a challenge.
 Solar power generation has many challenges.
 Next option is exploring alternate sustainable energy sources.